 The process to understanding eligibility and gaining proper referrals can seem intimidating but there is nothing to fear!
-At Townsend and Avenues of Metairie, we are committed to helping Louisiana veterans navigate the eligibility, application, and referral process of the VA CCN.
+At Townsend, we are committed to helping Louisiana veterans navigate the eligibility, application, and referral process of the VA CCN.
 Reach out to our admissions team and they will engage in obtaining a referral, make sure you are eligible for CCN benefits, and walk you through the admissions process.

 Determining a Veterans eligibility for the CCN

 A veteran looking to use a local community provider through his VA benefits needs to meet one of the following six requirements.